 12:30 PM Adjourn

 CIO, Tarrant County

 COO, Sentinel Intrusion Prevention Services

-CIO, Collin County IT Department
+Assistant IT Director, Collin County IT Department

 CISO, Texas Department of Information Resources